 This year’s theme is CONTACT: In the contemporary vocabulary, “contact” is something to be avoided in physical interactions or something perhaps just out of reach in our remote relationships with others.
 Contact contains the promise of new and continued engagement within communities, among disparate institutions and so-called disciplines.

 Commissioned Artists Include:

 - and a “Contact” exhibition curated by René Cepeda

 In addition, artists, scholars, practitioners, and activists will be joining us from all over the world to take part in performances, panel discussions, workshops, and other events throughout the week.
 Please join us!

 The 2022 Symposium follows our series of Summits beginning in 2020 about seeking equity, diversity, and collaboration in the field and how the fields of arts and technology are shifting in the 21st century.
 In response, two key additions have been made:

 - The Symposium schedule will include more open and collaborative opportunities for conversation and collaboration; it will include more concentrated pecha-kucha-style presentation and demo sessions, alongside other open opportunities, while limiting time allotted for full paper and panel sessions.

-- Registration will be available on a sliding scale (see the full call for information).
+- Registration will be available on a sliding scale (see the registration page).
 The Symposium will also offer modest artist fees to exhibiting and performing artists, striving to increase these based on available resources.

 More information on the schedule to come.
 Use the registration button below to register.